 Skip to the main content.

-The Uniformed Services Employment and Reemployment Rights Act protects service members’ reemployment rights when these individuals return from a period of duty.
-The protections offered by the USERRA extend to members of the Air Force, Army, Coast Guard, Marines, and Navy in addition to individuals from the reserves or National Guard.
+The Uniformed Services Employment and Reemployment Rights Act protects service members’ reemployment rights when these individuals return from a period of military service.
+The protections offered by the USERRA extend to members of the Air Force, Army, Coast Guard, Marines, and Navy in addition to individuals from the reserves, National Guard or Air National Guard.

-The Uniformed Services Employment and Reemployment Rights Act (USERRA) stands as a guardian for those who serve or intend to serve in the uniformed services.
-It firmly forbids employers from making decisions that negatively impact someone's job opportunities — including hiring, rehiring, job stability, promotions, or any employment benefit — based on their current or prospective service in the military § 4311.
-This law is a shield against discrimination and retaliation for those who dedicate themselves to serving our country.
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) stands as a guardian against employment discrimination and adverse employment action at their civilian job for those who serve or intend to serve in the uniformed services.
+It firmly forbids employers from making decisions that negatively impact someone's job opportunities — including hiring, rehiring, job stability, promotions, or any benefit of employment, like a health plan — based on their current or prospective service in the military § 4311.
+This law is a shield against discrimination and retaliation for those who dedicate themselves to serving our country via such service as military duty.

-Additionally, USERRA firmly establishes protections against workplace discrimination or negative actions aimed at individuals striving to enforce the rights provided by this law.
-Whether engaging in legal proceedings, assisting in investigations, offering testimony, or merely asserting their USERRA rights, individuals are shielded from any retaliatory actions § 4311.
+Additionally, USERRA is regulated by the U.S. Department of Labor (DOL) and firmly establishes protections by the federal government against workplace discrimination or negative actions aimed at individuals striving to enforce the rights provided by this law.
+Whether engaging in legal proceedings, assisting in investigations, offering testimony, or merely asserting their USERRA rights on the basis of military service, individuals are shielded from any retaliatory actions § 4311.
 This guarantees that those who advocate for their own rights, or the rights of their peers, under these rules, are immune to any employer-induced retaliation or discrimination.

 The Merit Systems Protection Board plays a pivotal role in reviewing complaints related to the employment or reemployment of individuals by Federal executive agencies or the Office of Personnel Management.
 Should the Board find an agency in violation of this chapter's stipulations, it has the authority to mandate compliance and award compensation for any losses of wages or benefits resulting from the non-compliance § 4324.
 This serves as a mechanism for enforcing rights within Federal executive agencies.